Free androgen index: Validity as a measure of free testosterone

-Statistical analysis has shown FAI to be a poor predictor of bioavailable testosterone and of hypogonadism.
+Statistical analysis has shown FAI to be a poor predictor of bioavailable testosterone and of hypogonadism in men.

 The Endocrine Society has taken a position against using the FAI to measure Free Testosterone in men:

 The FAI is often used as a surrogate for FT, and the FAI correlates well with FT in women but not men.
 Because T production is regulated by gonadotropin feedback in men, changes in SHBG, which alter FT concentrations, will be compensated by autoregulation of T production but not so in women.
 In addition, much circulating T in women is derived from the peripheral conversion of adrenal dehydroepiandrosterone and dehydroepiandrosterone sulfate that also is not subject to feedback control.
 Because SHBG is present in such large excess in women (10–100:1), FT concentrations are driven primarily by SHBG abundance.
 In addition, T excess in women lowers SHBG concentrations, which raises the FT concentration and contributes to the strong correlation of 1/SHBG with FT.

 The FAI has not been scientifically demonstrated to be a valid measurement of free testosterone in men:

 The Free Androgen Index (FAI) was initially proposed as a measure for assessing the circulating testosterone availability in female hirsutism.
 The extension of its use, by a number of investigators, to males has not been formally justified.